-Youth Engagement for Youth as Consumers
+Youth + Social Change through Youth as Consumers

 Anytime a person uses something, they are consuming it.
 This is especially true when money is used for goods and services.
 Youth as consumers do a lot with money, include paying for recreation, clothing, food and a variety of services.
 Young people might also buy money, transportation, and other key living tasks.
 Children and youth can learn to change the world by consuming responsibly, and more.